-5. Tick subscribe to this thread, if you want to get notified when students replies to your thread.
+5. Tick subscribe to this thread, if you want to get notified when students reply to your thread.

 You can add your discussion forums and topics to the content area of a VU Collaborate Space.
-This helps students find the relevant discussion board.
-It also helps you plan where in the content the discussion is to be displayed.
+This helps students find the relevant discussion board in the the Learning Space.

-1. In the Learning Space, select where in the content you wish the discussion forum or topic to be linked.
+1. In the Learning Space, select the module where you want the discussion forum or topic to be linked.